ESSAY | By Chris Graham

 Ask yourself this: how many women do you know who’ve been sexually assaulted?
 Now ask yourself how many men you know who’ve admitted to sexual assault, let alone been jailed for it?
 Now try and explain that gap.
 The fact is, Australia’s legal and political system is in crisis, and not just because a former High Court judge turned Royal Commissioner appointed to the role by a Prime Minister world famous for his misogyny turned out to be a serial sexual harasser of women, and had to face a second independent inquiry ordered by an Attorney General now facing allegations of rape.
 The system is in crisis because the system is the problem, writes Chris Graham.

 Politics is all about perspective, and depending on yours, 1988 was either an auspicious year for Australia, or a disaster.
 Auspicious, because it marked the bi-centenary of the arrival of the British.
-Disaster, because it marked 200 years since the invasion of the British.
+Disaster, because it marked 200 years since… the arrival of the British.
 For Kate, one of the figures at the centre of a growing political storm in Australia over violence against women, there was never any doubt what 1988 represented.

 Even as a teenager, Kate was already moving in influential circles.
 In 1986, at age 15, she represented South Australia in the annual Rostrum Voice of Youth national public speaking championships.
 A student at the prestigious St Peter’s Collegiate Girls School in Adelaide, Kate came second in the junior division.
-The boy who beat her was Andrew O’Keefe, a student at Sydney’s elite St Ignatius College, Riverview.
+The boy who beat her was Andrew O’Keefe, then a student at Sydney’s elite St Ignatius College, Riverview.

 Of course, back then, neither Kate nor O’Keefe could be sure of the direction their lives might head, but violence against women would very much become a theme for both of them.